top of page

 Mesic Pasture to Forest Restoration

-The mesic pasture to forest group explored four restoration strategies: planting in favorable microclimates, developing successional planting plans, using fog capture screens, and group/clump planting.
-Most participants already plant in favorable microclimates.
-The discussion examined broader scale site selection, using mapping tools, versus in-site decision making, noting that shapefiles don’t necessarily provide the finer context for environmental conditions that planting happens under, demonstrating the value of incorporating both kinds of information into decision making.
+Most participants already plant in favorable microclimates and articulated methods currently used to identify or create such sites.
+The discussion about microclimates led to consideration of broader scale site selection, using mapping tools versus in-site decision making, noting that shapefiles can lack the finer context of environmental conditions where planting actually occurs.
+Thus, there is value in using both mapping tools and within-site observations to inform final decisions about where to plant.
 Regardless, it is necessary to balance site selection with funding constraints and plant needs.
-While formal successional planting plans are rare, many follow an intuitive approach, but the timing for seed collection and access to propagules are challenges.
-Group/clump planting is a way to hedge survival across variable conditions.
+While formal successional planting plans are rare, many follow an intuitive approach, but timing for seed collection and access to propagules are challenges.
+Group/clump planting of single and multiple species was discussed as a way to improve survival and the rate of native vegetation cover.
+Utilizing a multi-site approach with this strategy would allow restoration practitioners to hedge survival across variable conditions.

 bottom of page